the-blue-alliance/the-blue-alliance-pwa-test/README.md

 `npm start` to run the app in development mode at [http://localhost:3000](http://localhost:3000)

+`npm run storybook` to run the component development and documentation environment

 `npm run startssr` to start the development server at [http://localhost:3001](http://localhost:3001) (only needed if working on SSR)

 `npm run buildprod` to build client and server bundles for production